 The PhD Program Coordinator at SZN is in charge of overseeing the conduct of research within the PhD Program.
 He/She acts as the first point of contact for information on matters of research integrity, and he/she is responsible for the investigation of any allegations of research malpractice or misconduct within the PhD Program.
 In such cases, evidence will be collected and considered by the PhD Steering Committee that will report to the President of the SZN for his/her further action at the institutional level.
 A communication will also be sent to the SZN Disciplinary Actions Office and, if the case, to the SZN Ethic Committee.

-Reasonable suspicions about irregularities in the running of the SZN or of the activities of its employees can also be raised via https://whistleblowing.szn.it/#/.
+Reasonable suspicions about irregularities in the running of the SZN or of the activities of its employees can also be raised according to the Procedure for Reporting Illicit Conduct -Whistleblowing.